🧠 PROTOCOL: Sealed. Awaiting first input...

 Why Wang Xiao Built This

 Across these stages, the enduring concerns have remained the same: structure, boundaries, semantic continuity, system decay, and long-term trustworthiness.
-System and Freedom, the Danbing AI Protocol System, the SLAPS Framework, YAMA, and OathAI are not separate projects so much as different expressions of the same long-cycle inquiry.
+System and Freedom, Danbing AI Protocol / SLAPS Framework, Yama, and OathAI are not separate projects so much as different expressions of the same long-cycle inquiry.

 What Matters Here Now

-The first phase does not attempt to display everything.
-Its purpose is narrower and harder: to prove that a new archive grammar can work.
+The first phase tests whether a new archive grammar can work.

 A clear narrative entry Start with the book and the high-level framing.